 Since not everyone knows how to write in cursive, or even how to write at all, a signature is legal as long as it can be used to prove intent.
 It doesn’t matter if a signature is drawn, electronically typed, or written in cursive.
 If the signature can effectively be linked to the signer, its style doesn’t impact its validity.

 Yes, a signature can be typed, drawn, or written.
 However, for some physical documents, a signature should match the one on an official document, like a driver’s license, to be legally binding.

 Online signatures give users a more flexible alternative to wet signatures.
-Esigning tools can ensure typed signatures remain legally binding by following international laws and regulations.
-These tools can verify the validity of the signature by recording a timestamp of when the signature was placed, and include enough data to identify the user.
+E-signing tools can ensure typed signatures remain legally binding by following international laws and regulations.
+These tools can verify the validity of the signature by recording a timestamp of when the signature was placed and including enough data to identify the user.

-They also make it possible to sign documents online and transform printed contracts into online documents, as well as add signature fields for users to type, draw, or insert their signatures.
+They also make it possible to sign documents online, transform printed contracts into online documents, and add signature fields for users to type, draw, or insert their signatures.

 What You Need to Remember About Signing Your Name in Cursive

 As we’ve seen, signing your name in cursive isn’t a legal requirement for your signatures to be valid.
 As long as a signature can be used to prove the intent of the person involved to fulfill the contract, it doesn’t matter if the signature is written in cursive, shortened to initials, or even expressed as a mark or drawing.

 Signaturely can help you take document signing to the next level.
 Within minutes, you can free yourself from printed documents and start creating and collecting valid online signatures.